CS-433/ml-project-2-apashe/README.md

 ## Files and Structure

-Since we explore three different NLP techniques within this project, we dedicate a subfolder for each method (namely Word embeddings, TF-IDF and Transformers) having a `plots.ipynb` that generate the corresponding plots.
+Since we explore three different NLP techniques within this project, we dedicate a subfolder for each method (namely Word embeddings, TF-IDF and Transformers) having a `plots.ipynb` that generate their corresponding plots.
 In the main folder of the repository.The structure of the folder is the following:

 ```
 ML-PROJECT2-2-APASHE/